Compound finance is a decentralized lending and borrowing platform for cryptocurrencies.

 In this sense, Compound resembles a public utility as opposed to a private for-profit entity.

 Compound Finance is truly decentralized

 - No one address can destroy the protocol.
 It is upgradable by a large number of people.

 - There are no other design goals.
 With half the COMP given to key stakeholders and half to users the COMP tokens can evolve from there on.

-- Compound Labs that originally built the product retains 0 tokens.
+- Compound Labs that originally built the product retain 0 tokens.

 - Compound expects to follow a system of slow governance.
-Standards are strict and they expect changes to follow the same pattern as Bitcoin where changes are made every two years or so.
+Standards are strict and they expect changes to follow the same pattern as Bitcoin where they change things every two years or so.